Skip to main content

 (iii) the issue of monitoring time-evolving AI models and their biases.

-While a legal framework which encompasses the rights to information and an explanation is currently under development by ESR Alejandra Bringas Colmenarejo, the technical aspects of O3 are being explored through various ongoing use cases and experimental analyses on explainability and temporal bias mitigation by ESRs Xuan Zhao, Laura State, Ioannis Koulierakis, Carlos Mougan Navarro, and Seyed Siamak Ghodsi.
+While a legal framework which encompasses the rights to information and an explanation was developed by ESR Alejandra Bringas Colmenarejo, the technical aspects of black-box and white-box explanations, and time-dependent mitigation of bias in various use cases have been explored and supporting experimental analyses have been performed by ESRs Xuan Zhao, Laura State, Carlos Mougan Navarro, and Seyed Siamak Ghodsi.

-Other achievements of the network as of Dec’21 are listed next.
-The network has successfully organized various training programs including the onboarding week, a summer school, and the European AI regulation week, NoBIAS monthly colloquium talks.
-The ESRs have already published 7 research papers and attended 29 events including conferences, workshops, and panel discussions thereby contributing to dissemination and communication goals of NoBIAS.
-The network has garnered a lot of attention on its social media handle (#followers=267) and also on the NoBIAS website (#visitors=4974).
+The network has successfully organized various training programs, including the onboarding week, three summer schools, the European AI regulation week, NoBIAS monthly colloquium talks, and NoBIAS doctoral school.
+NoBIAS ESRs have already published 43 research papers and attended 79 events, including top-tier conferences, workshops, and panel discussions, thereby contributing to the dissemination and communication goals of NoBIAS.
+The network has garnered a lot of attention on its social media handle (#followers=410) and also on the NoBIAS website (#visitors=13049).
+The ESRs have also successfully run the NoBIAS newsletter.

-Bias in AI-systems cannot be addressed only by computer scientists, but it rather requires an interdisciplinary approach and close collaboration with legal expert and social scientists, to make sure that societal origins of data and the legal limits of socio-technical systems are appropriately considered and new methods become usable and useful in practice.
+Bias in AI systems cannot be addressed only by computer scientists.
+It rather requires an interdisciplinary approach and close collaboration with legal experts and social scientists, to make sure that societal origins of data and the legal limits of socio-technical systems are appropriately considered and new methods become usable and useful in practice.
 Society today lacks professionals and researchers that do not only vow for economic success, but have the capacity to embody ethics and legal behavior in AI algorithms that decide upon all our lives.
-NoBIAS will provide ESRs with such interdisciplinary training to instill in them such capacity.
-The manifestation of bias depends on the application per se, therefore our ESRs will be able to gain practical experience on real world applications spanning a variety of sectors from telecommunication, finance, pharmaceutical industry, marketing, media, software, and legal consultancy to broadly foster legal compliance and innovation.
+NoBIAS provided the ESRs with such interdisciplinary training to instill in them such capacity.
+The manifestation of bias depends on the application per se, therefore our ESRs have gained practical experience on real world applications spanning a variety of sectors from finance, pharmaceutical industry, marketing, media, software, and legal consultancy to broadly foster legal compliance and innovation.

 Related ETN projects include analysis of Big Data (ETN Longpop, ID: 676060), privacy and usability (ETN Privacy.us 675730), risk analysis (ETN BigDataFinance, 675044), Big Data management (ETN BigStorage, 642963), or question answering from Big Data (ETN WDAqua, 642795).
 However, the focus in these projects lies on generating value from big data by new methods, and with some lesser focus on privacy.
 The issues arising with regard to bias, such as fairness, legality, or discrimination are not addressed.